On regularity properties and approximations of value functions for stochastic differential games in domains: Main results

 \begin{theorem} Under the above assumptions also suppose that either $D$ is bounded and satisfies the uniform exterior ball condition, or $D=\bR^{d}$ and there is a constant $\delta_{1}>0$ such that $c^{\alpha\beta}(x)\geq\delta_{1}$.

-Then $v$ is Lipschitz continuous in $\bR^{d}$ with Lipschitz constant depending only on $D$, $K_{0},K_{1}$, $\delta_{0}$, and $\delta_{1}$. \end{theorem}
+Then $v$ is Lipschitz continuous in $\bR^{d}$ with Lipschitz constant depending only on~$D$, $K_{0},K_{1}$, $\delta_{0}$ and $\delta_{1}$. \end{theorem}

-The above setting and notation follow \cite{Kr_2} and, as there, we convince ourselves that the definition of $v$ makes sense and $v$ is bounded.
+The above setting and notation follow \cite{Kr_2} and, as there, we convince ourselves that the definition of $v$ makes sense, and $v$ is bounded.

-Here is a result about interior smoothness of $v$. \begin{theorem} Let $D$ be bounded and in Assumption \ref{assumption 5.19.1} (iii) replace the requirement $\|g\|_{C^{2}(\bR^{d})}\leq K_{1}$ with the requirement that $g$ be continuous.
-Then $v$ is Lipschitz continuous on any compact set $\Gamma\subset D$.
+Here is a result about interior smoothness of $v$. \begin{theorem} Let $D$ be bounded and in Assumption~\ref{assumption 5.19.1}\textup{(iii)} replace the requirement $\|g\|_{C^{2}(\bR^{d})}\leq K_{1}$ with the requirement that $g$ is continuous.
+Then $v$ is Lipschitz continuous on any compact set $\Gamma\subset D$. \end{theorem}